What happens if there is no will?

 • The estate without a will follows a legal order of distribution based on family relationships.

-• Letters of administration must be obtained before the estate can be managed.
+• Letters of administration are generally obtained before the estate can be managed.

 • The process can be slower and more expensive than following a will.